Data Protection Information

 Log data is information that is used to record certain actions on our websites.
 Log data is collected to ensure the security and integrity of the website and to document and assign certain actions for reasons of legal security.This includes the following information:Date and time of an operation, IP address of the device used to perform a specific action.

-2. What we use your personal data for
+3. What we use your personal data for

-2. 1 When you visit our website
+3. 1 When you visit our website

-When you access the website, Access Data is sent automatically from your browser to the server of our website.
-This is necessary to ensure a smooth connection of the website and a comfortable use of the website and to ensure and optimize the security and stability of the system.
 The legal basis for data processing is Art.
-6 (1) lit. f GDPR, whereby our legitimate interest results from the need to present our website to you in a functional manner in accordance with your expectations.
+6 (1) lit. f GDPR, whereby our legitimate interest results from the need to present our website to you in a functional and secure manner in accordance with your expectations.

-2.2 When you contact us over the website
+3.2 When you contact us over the website

 Insofar as we offer you the possibility to contact us via a form provided on the website or book a demo, it is necessary for you to provide your name and email address (Master Data) in order to respond to your contact inquiry.
 You may provide further information (optional), such as company details and phone number.
 Any communication content will only be processed for the purpose of handling your request.The legal basis for data processing when contacting us is a legitimate interest according to Art.
 6 (1) lit. f GDPR; our legitimate interest lies in answering and processing your request, for which the temporary storage of data is also necessary.
 If you contact us for the purpose of initiating a contract (e.g. product inquiry), the legal basis is the implementation of pre-contractual measures in accordance with Art.
 6 (1) lit. b GDPR.We regularly delete personal data that we collect from you in connection with a contact request as soon as your request has been processed.
 For more information on the storage period, please refer to section 5 of this data protection information.